ROMEROLUIS15/ROMEROLUIS15/README.md

 ---

-## MotoWorkshop
+## Motosmax Cordialidad

 Multi-tenant SaaS in production for a motorcycle workshop: work orders, per-branch inventory, quotes, motorcycle sales, and CRM.

 ### Highlights

 - Designed and shipped the platform as a monorepo: a NestJS API in hexagonal architecture (37 Prisma models) and a Next.js 15 / React 19 PWA.
+Work orders run on a state machine, quotes are versioned with client approval, and motorcycle sales include a payment plan, a PDF contract and a sales dashboard.
 - Built a multi-agent microservice in Python (FastAPI + LangGraph): one agent serves customers over WhatsApp, another assists the back office with session memory and custom tools, plus periodic reports and proactive low-stock alerts.
+The LLM model (Groq/DeepSeek) is configurable per environment, and the WhatsApp channel handles Meta's 24h window and surfaces send failures.
-- Secured service-to-service communication with short-lived JWTs (5-min TTL), encrypted sensitive fields, BullMQ/Redis queues, and Cloudflare R2 storage.
+- Secured service-to-service communication with short-lived JWTs (5-min TTL), encrypted sensitive fields, BullMQ/Redis queues, Cloudflare R2 storage, and a WebSocket gateway for real time.
+- Found and closed a privilege escalation in production (a read-only role could edit the workshop's billing configuration), fixed with per-role permissions pinned by a regression test, and re-keyed rate limiting by user identity instead of shared IP.
-- 400+ automated tests (Jest, Vitest, pytest) with strict typing (ruff + mypy) in CI; every change starts from a versioned spec (Spec-Driven Development).
+- 400+ automated tests (Jest, Vitest, pytest + Playwright E2E) with strict typing (ruff + mypy) in CI; every change starts from a versioned spec (Spec-Driven Development).

 **Stack:** TypeScript · NestJS · Prisma · Python · FastAPI · LangGraph · PostgreSQL · Neon · Next.js · React · Redis · BullMQ · Cloudflare R2 · DeepSeek · Groq · Docker